Free Resource for Innovation Founders

 Download & Complete

-Answer the 12 questions honestly.
-Give yourself 20 uninterrupted minutes.
-The assessment is designed to surface things — which means some of the questions will be uncomfortable.
+Answer all 27 statements honestly, rating each from 1 to 5.
+Give yourself 15 to 20 uninterrupted minutes.
+The assessment is designed to surface things — which means some of the statements will be uncomfortable.
 That's the point.

 02